Chapter 1 - Sniper

 Raid nodded, and he knew the brother understood.
 It was hard returning to civilization and everyday life.
 Some days it just didn’t work.
 The club was fucking fantastic, but sometimes he just needed his space.

 The club had a range set up in the woods beyond the property.
-It was well out of the way, and completely fenced off.
+It was well out of the way and completely fenced off.
 He and Raid were frequent users, taking their sniper rifles and disappearing for hours.
 It was something that always relaxed him and cleared his head.
-He knew it did the same thing for Raid.
+He knew it did that same thing for Raid.

 Something had to give soon though.
-Sniper couldn’t keep riding recklessly and shooting for hours.
+He couldn’t keep riding recklessly and shooting for hours.
 He needed something else to take his mind off things.
 Maybe a visit to Diesel’s club would get his head straightened out.
-The men of The Devils Soldiers were all ex military, and he could talk to them and be completely frank.
+The men of The Devils Soldiers were all ex-military, and he could talk to them and be completely frank.
 A lot of them were suffering from similar problems to his.

 “Send it,” Raid ordered.

-“Broke clean,” Raid responded as he dropped the binoculars.
-Sniper grinned.
+“Broke clean,” Raid responded as he dropped the binoculars, and Sniper grinned.
 It was rare he missed, and Raid had just confirmed it was a perfect shot, dead centre.

 “Again?”
-Raid inquired.
-Sniper just turned to his best friend and smirked.
-Raid shook his head and smirked back.
-Then the brothers both set up to take another shot.
+Raid asked, and Sniper just smirked.
+Raid shook his head and smirked back, as the brothers both set up to take another shoot.